Zeros of fractional derivatives of polynomials: Low Degrees

-\begin{remark} As of yet, there is no known reliable ordering of the zeros for any of the higher degree polynomials.
+\begin{remark} As of yet, we do not know a reliable ordering of the zeros for any of the higher degree polynomials.
 In fact, there exist examples of cubic polynomials for which the standard Euclidean distance (which works so well for the linear and the quadratic cases) can be shown to fail: see Figure \ref{fig longest}. \end{remark}

 In addition to the natural ordering on the quadratic roots, another question that seems to be of interest is the one that concerns the trends of descent of their paths, especially since it had such a nice answer in the linear case.
 As it turns out, the asymptotes of the two quadratic paths exist, and the quadratic formula alone is enough to help us find them.